Katie Anderson's Japan Study Trip

 - Experiencing the high tech service of a “Lean sushi” restaurant

-- Interacting with local school children during their lunchtime
+- Interacting with local school children during their lunchtime at school

 - And more!